-Staying on message is extremely important for any brand who wants to inspire trust in their followers.
-Don’t say you care about something if your actions don’t fit with this.
+Staying on message is extremely important for any brand that wants to inspire trust in its followers.
+Don’t deny you care about something if your actions don’t fit with this.

 When it was revealed that Volkswagen had deceived customers and government agencies about its vehicle emissions, this was completely at odds with the environmentally-conscious image it was trying to build.

 Needless to say, the brand was badly damaged.
-This is an extreme example but don’t forget social media’s power to quickly go viral.
+This is an extreme example but don’t ever forget social media’s power to quickly go viral.
 So make sure your brand voice and personality match up with your company’s actions and content on social media.
-If you say you care about the environment, tweet out news and petitions on the topic.

-Today, people want to know that companies they support care!
-And if your brand is about more than just profits, this will send your its trust stock skyrocketing.
+Today, people want to know that the companies they support care!
+And if your brand is about more than just profits, this will send the trust in it skyrocketing.
 Use your social media accounts to raise awareness of causes close to your company and highlight any socially responsible actions your brand is taking.

 Make-up brand, Kat Von D Beauty, is a great example of this.
 Its products are made of vegan ingredients which haven’t been tested on animals.
 This social value is often highlighted across its social channels with posts about animal rights, cute animal photos and the hashtag: #crueltyfreebeauty.